litstack/docs/packages/rehearsal.md

 ## Usage

-To run tests in a fjord environment, your test class only needs to extend `Litstack\Rehearsal\TestCase`.
+To run tests in a litstack environment, your test class only needs to extend `Litstack\Rehearsal\TestCase`.

 ```php